Christian III, King of Denmark and Norway

 Christian grew up during the time of the Protestant Reformation.
 He first encountered the teachings of Martin Luther from his tutor Wolfgang von Utenhof.
 In 1521, when he was 18-years-old, Christian traveled to the Imperial Free City of Worms, now in Germany, to witness the Diet of Worms, an assembly of the Holy Roman Empire, called by Holy Roman Emperor Charles V. Pope Leo X had warned Martin Luther that unless he recanted his reformer views, he risked excommunication.
 Martin Luther had been summoned to renounce or reaffirm his views.
 He defended his reformer views and refused to recant them.
 Holy Roman Emperor Charles V then issued the Edict of Worms that condemned Martin Luther as “a notorious heretic” and banned citizens of the Holy Roman Empire from propagating his ideas.

 Martin Luther’s performance at the Diet of Worms made a great impression on Christian and impacted his future.
 When he returned home, Christian made no secret of his Lutheran views.
 Christian’s father became King in 1523 and his father gave him the management of part of the Duchies of Schleswig and Holstein.
 In 1528, Christian officially introduced Lutheranism into the duchies.
 This brought him into conflict, not only with the Catholic-dominated State Council but also with his father.
 His father Frederik I was the last Roman Catholic Danish monarch.
 All subsequent Danish monarchs have been Lutheran.
 Although Frederik remained Catholic, he was somewhat tolerant of the new Protestant Lutheran religion.
-He ordered that Lutherans and Roman Catholics share the same churches and encouraged the first publication of the Bible in the Danish language.
+He ordered Lutherans and Roman Catholics to share the same churches and encouraged the first publication of the Bible in the Danish language.
 When Lutheran reformer Hans Tausen was threatened with arrest and trial for heresy, Frederick appointed him his personal chaplain to give him immunity.
-Frederik’s attitude toward religion postponed the all-out warfare between Protestants and Roman Catholics that occurred during the reign of his son King Christian III and that ultimately turned Denmark into a Protestant nation.
+Frederik’s attitude toward religion postponed the all-out warfare between Protestants and Roman Catholics that occurred during the reign of his son King Christian III, and that ultimately turned Denmark into a Protestant nation.

 Christian III’s wife Dorothea of Saxe-Lauenburg; Credit – Wikipedia

-On October 29, 1525 at Lauenburg Castle in Lauenberg, Duchy of Saxe-Lauenberg, now in the German state of Schleswig-Holstein, Christian married Dorothea of Saxe-Lauenburg, daughter of Magnus I, Duke of Saxe-Lauenburg and Catherine of Brunswick-Wolfenbüttel.
+On October 29, 1525, at Lauenburg Castle in Lauenberg, Duchy of Saxe-Lauenberg, now in the German state of Schleswig-Holstein, Christian married Dorothea of Saxe-Lauenburg, daughter of Magnus I, Duke of Saxe-Lauenburg and Catherine of Brunswick-Wolfenbüttel.

 Christian and Dorothea had five children: